panta82/yaal/README.md

 - `safe` switch to catch the errors and pretend they were in callback.
 - `repeat` switch.
 Repeat operation until error or `stop`.

-Your own ideas, feedback, bug reports or PR-s welcome.
+Your own ideas, feedback, bug reports or PRs welcome.

 ----